at-uzb/social-media-app/README.md

 # Social Media App

 This is a social media application built with **Django** for the backend and **React** for the frontend.
-The app allows users to authenticate, create posts, and engage with content through likes and comments.
+The app allows users to authenticate with codes sent to email, create posts, and engage with content through likes and comments.

 ## Features
 - **User Authentication**: Secure sign-up and login functionality.